-Our body is a habitat of trillions of microorganisms that colonize the exterior surfaces as well as the inside of our body.
+Our body is a habitat of trillions of microorganisms that colonize the exterior surfaces as well as the inside of our bodies.
 Of these, organisms in our gut are extremely important.
-They participate in several physiological processes, right from aiding digestion, synthesizing vital nutrients like vitamin K and certain B vitamins, to hormone regulation, immune responses and even moods and mental health.
+They participate in several physiological processes, right from aiding digestion, synthesizing vital nutrients like vitamin K and certain B vitamins, to hormone regulation, immune responses, and even moods and mental health.
 As was rightly said by Hippocrates, “All Disease Begins in the Gut,” an imbalance in the gut ecosystem can lead to harmful consequences that include inflammatory bowel disease, irritable bowel syndrome, obesity, cancer 1 and even autism.
 Strange, isn’t it?

-Our gut ecosystem experiences an imbalance due to illness, stress, aging, bad lifestyle and habits and most importantly, the use of antibiotics.
-This dysbiosis is responsible for digestion problems, weak immune responses, irregular sleep patterns and even bad breath.
+Our gut ecosystem experiences an imbalance due to illness, stress, aging, bad lifestyle, and habits, and most importantly, the use of antibiotics.
+This dysbiosis is responsible for digestion problems, weak immune responses, irregular sleep patterns, and even bad breath.

-In today’s world, the good old routines have been replaced with fast and easy options in all aspects of life.
-Lifestyle, food choices, lack of exercise, unhealthy habits like drinking and smoking and most importantly, excessive, unnecessary use of antibiotics has led to a perpetually disturbed gut microflora in most of us.
+In today’s world, good old routines have been replaced with fast and easy options in all aspects of life.
+Lifestyle, food choices, lack of exercise, unhealthy habits like drinking and smoking, and most importantly, excessive, unnecessary use of antibiotics has led to a perpetually disturbed gut microflora in most of us.
 The extent to which the flora has changed depends on the type and strength of the antibiotic and the duration for which it was taken.

 What is not understood is that this disturbance is the root of almost all health problems.
 Thus, maintaining the gut flora is of utmost importance.